Begonia ‘Little Miss Mummy’

 All the Begonias made it through the winter in the basement with flying colors.
 When temperatures warmed up enough, I moved the plants back outside where they usually are for the summer.
 I had been busy doing this and that and didn’t get photos of the Begonias earlier.
 I could have cut the Begonias back, but I decided to let them grow as they were.
 They do need to be re-potted, though.

-We had a bad Japanese Beetle infestation, worse than in 2017, so I had to move the most of the potted plants to the front porch on July 4.
+We had a bad Japanese Beetle infestation, worse than in 2017, so I had to move most of the potted plants to the front porch on July 4.
 They didn’t bother the potted plants in 2017, but they started to this year.
-As you can see in the above photo, they did nibble on ‘Fannie Moser’s leaves a little.
+As you can see in the above photo, they did nibble on this plants leaves a little.
 I caught it just in time.
 The plant tables were under a Chinese Elm tree that the beetles were feeding on.
 Even though the beetleÂ population would drastically reduce within a few days, they changed the amount of light in this area from light to part shade to nearly full sun.
 So, I would have needed to move most of the plants anyway.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you notice I made an error, please let me know.